buildpacks/community/contributors/guide.md

 * Creating [blog][blog] posts.
     * Discuss blog proposals with the [#learning-team][learning-team-slack]

-#### Triage

-Triaging issues is the process of looking at newly created issues (or following up on issues).
-There are many benefits our community gain from our current triage process, to name a few:

-1. The community receives reasonable response times.
-2. Minimize the number of open "stale" issues.
-3. Ongoing efforts aren't disrupted.

-To learn more about how you can help triage issues, check out our dedicated [triage][triage] page.

-#### Code

-Code contributions to any project repo are always welcomed.

-The following repositories  are good starting points for code contributions:

-* [libcnb][libcnb-gfi]
-* [lifecycle][lifecycle-gfi]
-* [pack][pack-gfi]

-Other repositories that are specialized:
-* [tekton][tekton]
-* [pack-orb][pack-orb]

 #### RFCs

 RFCs, or Request For Comments, is the process we employ to review project-wide changes.
 By proposing changes via RFCs, it allows for the entire community to partake in the brainstorming process of applying changes, considering alternatives, impact, and limitations.